Explore the registry

 thv run

-command - Metadata (lines 2-7): Details about the server, including the image name, description, transport method, repository URL, popularity, and last updated date
+command - Metadata (lines 2-10): Details about the server, including the image name, description, status, transport method, repository URL, whether the server has SLSA provenance available for verification, and popularity

-- Permissions (line 21): The permissions profile applied to the server, including file system and network access (see Custom permissions)
+- Permissions (line 24): The permission profile applied to the server, including file system and network access (see Custom permissions)

 Set a remote registry URL